AnyChart/docs.anychart.com/Gantt_Chart_NEW/Data_Grid/Buttons.md

 {sample :height 280}GANTT\_NEW\_Data\_Grid\_Buttons\_03{sample}

-## Indentation

-When you adjust buttons, sometimes it also makes sense to adjust the indentation of nested data grid labels – read [Columns: Indentation](Columns#indentation) to learn more.

 ## Enabling / Disabling

 To learn how to enable or disable buttons and set the hierarchical indentation for data grid labels, see the [Columns: Buttons](Columns#buttons) section.

-## Expanding / Collapsing

-By default, the chart is drawn with all elements expanded.
-To learn how to change this setting, read [Basic Settings: Navigation](../Basic_Settings#navigation).